Focus groups are a valuable tool for marketers to gain insight into the opinions of their target audience.

 Focus groups can be a valuable tool for marketers exploring new markets or product ideas.

-insights and feedback that can help them to make informed decisions about whether to pursue these opportunities.
+can gain valuable insights and feedback to help them make informed decisions about pursuing these opportunities.

 Here are some steps you can take to explore new markets and product ideas with focus groups: